 - Encourage saliva production by chewing sugar-free gum

 - Brush, floss, and rinse with mouthwash after every meal

 - Drink water with lemon juice, cinnamon, mint, fennel, or cloves

 To Maintain A Healthy Smile, Call Us Today

 In addition to practicing good oral hygiene on a regular basis, it’s important to maintain regular checkups with your dentist.
-Call My Dentist in Plano today at 972-737-7039 to schedule your next cleaning.
+Call My Dentist in Plano today to schedule your next cleaning.
 During your visit, we can discuss the impact your diet and lifestyle have on your oral health and provide additional assistance if needed.